GabrielVDantas/Tribute-Page_freecodecamp/README.md

-## 📕 Tribute Page
+## 📝 Project Name: Bobby Fischer Tribute Page - Tribute Page

-Welcome to my Tribute Page!

-In this repository, you will find a web page dedicated to honoring Bobby Fischer, one of the greatest chess players in history

-## 📕 About the Project

-The challenge of creating this Tribute Page is part of the certification curriculum of [FreeCodeCamp](https://www.freecodecamp.org/), and I'm excited to share it with the community.
-This project wouldn't have been possible without the knowledge and skills I've acquired throughout the course.

-## 📜 License
+## 📝 Description:

-If you wish, you can fork this repository to your own GitHub account.
+This project is a tribute page created as part of a course on [freecodecamp](https://www.freecodecamp.org).
+The Tribute Page honors one of the greatest chess players of all time, Bobby Fischer, and provides the reader with insights into his life.
+The project showcases the application of Bootstrap concepts and techniques to create a responsive and visually appealing design.

+## 📝 Technologies Used:

+ HTML5 <br>
+ CSS3   <br>
+ Bootstrap

+## 📝 Instructions for Viewing:

-Feel free to clone the repository to your local machine and customize the content to honor a figure you admire.
+Download or clone the repository to your local machine.
+Open the index.html file in your web browser.
+Explore the Bobby Fischer Tribute Page its sections.

+## 📝 Contributions:

 Contributions are welcome!
-If you have suggestions or improvements for this project, create a fork, make the changes, and submit a pull request.
+If you want to enhance or add features to this fictional landing page, feel free to submit pull requests.

+## 📝 License:

+This project is for educational purposes and does not have a specific license.
+Feel free to use it as a foundation for your own projects or for learning purposes.